tnguyen7s/CSTL-Tickets-Data-Webscraper/README.md

 - Last but not least, you change the interpreter path by using the environment that you have just created (env).
 ![image](https://user-images.githubusercontent.com/70489535/146679370-32f63b37-3ac0-4227-99c8-bc10d6f9a559.png)

+- Now, you can run the code and see the running result through the main.py file